gitacoco/thesis-project/README.md

-# Connected Birds <!-- omit in toc -->
+# Connected Specimens <!-- omit in toc -->

-## A framework for museums to expand the stories of displayed specimens through a digital-physical fusion strategy <!-- omit in toc -->
+## A low-cost framework for museums to expand the stories of displayed specimens<!-- omit in toc -->

 By [Zhibang Jiang](https://zhibang.design) | Video | Live Demo | Project Repo | Written Thesis | [Parsons 2021 Data Visualization](http://parsons.nyc/thesis-2021/)